Former NFL player dies awaiting trial in Kansas prison - NewsBreak

 Saousoalii P. Siavii Jr., better known as Junior Siavii, was charged in federal court in 2019 with three counts of illegally possessing firearms.
 He was being held in the U.S. Penitentiary in Leavenworth awaiting trial.

-Details about his death were not immediately available.College Football Championship Winner Predictions with Silly Safari
+Details about his death were not immediately available.Former NFL player Glenn Foster dies after being taken into police custody

 Siavii was drafted by the Chiefs in 2004 in the second round as the 36th pick overall.
 He was later cut from the team in 2006.